ebourg/jsign/README.md

 * The command line tool can now sign multiple files
 * The `alias` parameter is now optional if the keystore contains only one entry (contributed by Michele Locati)
 * The keystore aliases are now listed in the error message if the alias specified is incorrect
+* The `storetype` parameter is no longer required for JCEKS keystores
 * Fixed the update of the PE checksum (contributed by Markus Kilås)
 * Upgraded BouncyCastle to 1.69